-- Belief in self (Learning to 'Lead' yourself)
+- > Belief in self (Learning to 'Lead' yourself). - > Resilience.

-- > Resilience

-- Setting goals
+- > Setting goals.

-- > Planning tasks and activities to meet these goals
+- > Planning tasks and activities to meet these goals.

-- > Communicating with teams and individuals
+- > Communicating with teams and individuals.

-- > Recognising the strengths and potential of others
+- > Recognising the strengths and potential of others.

-- > Inspiring others to meet goals
+- > Inspiring others to meet goals.

-- Organising work and delegating
+- Organising work and delegating.

-- Reviewing performance
+- > Reviewing performance.

-- Resolving problems
+- Resolving problems.

-- > Maintaining a 'can do' attitude
+- > Maintaining a 'can do' attitude.

-- Seeing the Big Picture
+- Seeing the Big Picture.

-This Curriculum Guarantee identifies a minimum of two lessons a week dedicated to Leadership development for pupils of all ages.
+This Curriculum Guarantee identifies a minimum of one lesson a week dedicated to Leadership development and one PSHE/RSE lesson with embeds LIFE for pupils of all ages.
 From the first week back in September, pupils will be engaged with preparing for presentations that will support their applications for Leadership Council roles and for other roles and responsibilities throughout the school.
-This will require the development of ICT-based presentation skills as well as work that will contribute to externally accreditation, such as English Speaking Board qualifications.
+This will require the development of ICT-based presentation skills as well as work that will contribute to externally accreditation, such as English-Speaking Board qualifications.

 As part of the Curriculum Guarantee, every pupil at a TCES school or service will study an appropriate Leadership option throughout their education.
-This will be supplemented by leadership development activities and additional support through: Leadership and Life Skills Coaching; motivational speakers (both regular and guest speakers); peer mentoring opportunities; school council tasks; community projects and other leadership roles.
+This will be supplemented by leadership development activities and additional support through:

+- > Leadership and Life Skills Coaching.

+- > Motivational speakers (both regular and guest speakers).

+- > Peer mentoring opportunities.

+- School council tasks.

+- > Community projects and other leadership roles.

 Other curriculum options, without the word 'leadership' in their title, will be optimised to develop further leadership skills.
-For example, first aid, food hygiene and debating through English Speaking Board, all require pupils to gain knowledge that provides them with the capacity to guide others in those specific areas.
+For example, first aid, food hygiene and debating through English-Speaking Board, all require pupils to gain knowledge that provides them with the capacity to guide others in those specific areas.